-All pupils access the National Curriculum differentiated to meet their individual needs.
+All pupils access the curriculum at Maple Tree which is differentiated to meet their individual needs.
 The curriculum has been planned and sequenced so that new knowledge and skills can be built on what has been taught before and each child's assessed abilities.